ABOUT THE STUDIO

 Our philosophy

-Our classes are twice a week for four weeks equaling a total of 24 hours.
+The teachers at Truro Clay Works acknowledge that clay is a transformative medium to personal development.
+Our delivery of practical demonstrations and ceramic tips are balanced with an understanding that each person is on a journey to a deeper understanding of who they are.
+Our studio celebrates collaboration as a way to find a community within a makerspace.
+Our studio is a safe and fun place for people to make, meet new friends and explore what it means to be creative.
+Our semester classes meet twice a week for four weeks equaling a total of 24 hours.
 Each class, focusing on a single building technique.
 The skills of pinching, slab construction, Kurinuki and coiling are all essential.
 Each one of these classes will give you the foundation to integrate these building methods into your growing practice when needed.
 We encourage students to take each of the four fundamental classes before becoming an independent study student.
-Independent study is a class where you become an independent maker on a quest to develop a body of work all your own.
-During this class, the job of your instructor shifts to a creative coach.
+Independent study is time where you become an independent maker on a quest to develop a body of work all your own.
+The job of your instructor shifts to a creative coach.
 Their focus is to support your practice and amplify the classroom community.
 Demonstrations and critiques will be upon demand.

 Meet the Ceramic Instructors